rferl/riga-tool-quote-card/README.md

 The entry HTML file will be `index.html` as the route name `src/routes/index` will translate to `index.html`.

 You can now host the `build` folder and use the hosting URL in your output embed code, for example.

-#### Can I use Svelte when writing my tool?

-Yes.
-You can write vanilla HTML, but it seems prudent to use Svelte if you choose to build your tool in this SvelteKit repo.
-Ideally, you should keep within the route directory for all components, stores, and utilities you might be using to keep these separate from the Settings component using the home route and the `src/lib` structure.

 ## Dependency notes